ahanes3/test_/readme.md

 - This steps creates a **remote** to your local repository called `origin` that has `<this-url>`
 - When we use `origin` later, we are just referencing the URL.

+Now, we can call the last line, which pushes content from our local repository into our remote repository.
+> The `-u` flag says *save these settings*